CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ### Sound Trigger Module
-The sound trigger module, which utilizes an Arduino UNO, serves multiple functions.
+For the sound trigger module, an Arduino UNO board was used.
 Firstly, it receives the trial start command from a laptop or PC through the COM port.
 Secondly, it sends the command for sound playback to the sound player module.
 Additionally, to synchronize the timing information of sound onset with EEG data, the sound trigger module generates a sound onset trigger that is sent to the EEG acquisition module.
-Refer to following code: `ArduinoTrigger.ino`
+To operate it as described above, please upload the following code to the Sound Trigger Module: `ArduinoTrigger.ino`

 ## Experimental processing

-To conduct the AAD experiment, `OnlineAAD_EXP.py` includes data streaming, prepocessing, decoding process with mTRF, visual presentation with Psychopy and communication with arduino.
+The real-time AAD task is performed using `OnlineAAD_EXP.py`.
+This script includes data streaming, prepocessing, decoding process with mTRF and communication with arduino board.

-You can run the AAD experiment through `OnlineAAD_EXP.py` along with custom-codes in Sub_Functions file.
+By utilizing `OnlineAAD_EXP.py` in conjunction with the custom codes provided in the Sub_Functions file, you can execute the real-time AAD task.
 Also, you need to check your arduino, bluetooth COM port number and your directory of files.

 + Other requires